-What is an Endoscopic Brow lift / Forehead Lift?
+What is an Endoscopic Brow Lift / Forehead Lift?

 What is the Procedure Process for an Endoscopic Brow/Forehead Lift?

 Like any cosmetic procedure, the first step is a consultation at least one week before the procedure.
 This will help determine the desired results as well as answer any questions that may come up.
 On the day of the procedure, anesthesia will be used to sedate the patient.
-While the patient is under, several small incisions will be made along the hair and sometimes along the brow.
+While the patient is under, several small incisions will be made along the hairline and sometimes along the brow.
 These small incisions are usually concealed in the hairline or other areas of the face.
 A scope is used in the incisions to reassign the muscles, making the forehead more youthful and skin tight.

 Who is a Candidate for an Endoscopic Brow/Forehead Lift?